HoudiniGraphql/houdini/README.md

 -   Generated types
 -   Customizable error handling (coming soon)

-At its core, Houdini seeks to enable a high quality developer experience without compromising bundle size.
-Like Svelte, Houdini shifts what is traditionally handled by a bloated runtime into a compile step that allows for the generation of an incredibly lean GraphQL abstraction for your application.
+At its core, houdini seeks to enable a high quality developer experience without compromising bundle size.
+Like Svelte, houdini shifts what is traditionally handled by a bloated runtime into a compile step that allows for the generation of an incredibly lean GraphQL abstraction for your application.